Archives for February 2014

 Before I can delve into that – I have to offer a bit of perspective:

-Each person has within them a Masculine Essence and a Feminine Essence
+Each person has within them a Yin Energy and a Yang Energy

 In doing this- because we are each starving the space we are actually sourced and nourished from – we both end up depressed, angry, stressed, depleted and confused.
 If doing this is the way to go – why are we so unhappy?
 Why does it feel like something is missing?
 Why isn’t it working?